-So what is the problem with growing a new business?
+What is the problem with expanding a new business?

-Well, when you start a business, how you grow it should be part of your original plan.
-When it’s not, you must have a good reason to grow your new business, especially in the short-term.
+Well, when you start a business, how you expand it should be part of your original plan.
+When it’s not, then you must have a good reason to expand it, especially in the short-term.

 You cannot suddenly decide to expand or scale a business, at any point in its life, because it is “the thing to do.”
 Neither can your decision be based on the “envy factor.”

-By the "envy factor" I am talking about when your friend started a business since yours, she's already growing hers, and you seem to be standing still.
+By the “envy factor” I am talking about when your friend started a business since yours, she’s already expanding hers, and you seem to be standing still.

-The point is, if you try growing your new business for any whimsical or ad hoc reason, far from growing it, you just might be sending it to an early grave!
+The point is, if you try expanding your new business for any whimsical or ad hoc reason, far from growing it, you just might be sending it to an early grave!

-That's why, what I want to do, is give you just 7 reasons why you should be cautious about attempting to scale your business, too soon into it's new life.
+That’s why, what I want to do, is give you just 7 reasons why you should be cautious about attempting to expand your business, too soon into it’s new life.

 When you add them to these business solutions, you will be in a good position to grow yourself and your business in the long term.